-The administering or dispensing of any medication (including non-prescription medication) to scholars by employees of SCPA without specific written authorization by the parents and physician is forbidden.
-If it is absolutely necessary that the child take any medication while he/she is in school, the parent must sign an authorization form and have the form completed by their physician.
-Please obtain this form in the school office.
+The administering or dispensing of any medication (including non-prescription medication) to scholars by employees of SOMERSET COLLEGE PREP without specific written authorization by the parents and physician is forbidden.
+If the scholar must take any medication while in school, the parent must sign an authorization form and have it completed by their physician.
+Please obtain this form from the main office or the Health Information page of the school website.
 The medication will be kept under lock and key in the office and will be administered by trained personnel.
 A parent may also choose to come to school and administer medication.